Provision Control Components

 Domain names for SD-WAN Manager and SD-WAN Validator

-In a Cloud-hosted SD-WAN environment, Cisco assigns a domain name only to SD-WAN Manager and SD-WAN Validator for cloud hosting.
+In a Cloud-hosted SD-WAN environment, domain names are assigned only to SD-WAN Manager and SD-WAN Validator for cloud hosting.

 Access SD-WAN Validator by domain name

-When configuring nodes in the SD-WAN fabric, do not configure access to SD-WAN Validator by IP address.
-Use the FQDN of the SD-WAN Validator instead.
-This will ensure continued reliable operation in case the SD-WAN Validator IP addresses change or more SD-WAN Validators are added to the fabric.
+When you configure nodes in the SD-WAN fabric, use the FQDN of the SD-WAN Validator.
+Do not use the IP address.
+Using the domain name ensures continued reliable operation in case the SD-WAN Validator IP addresses change or more SD-WAN Validators are added to the fabric.

 DNS server

-We recommend configuring a DNS server accessible in VPN 0 for each node in the fabric, including hardware edge devices, software edge devices, and the SD-WAN Control Components.
+We recommend configuring a Domain Name System (DNS) server accessible in VPN 0 for each node in the fabric, including hardware edge devices, software edge devices, and the SD-WAN Control Components.

 Example: